 • Top 8 Best Portable Bluetooth Speaker Brands On The Market

 • Top 11 Best Soundbar Brands On The Market

 What Can An Audiophile-Grade Speaker Give You?

 Have you ever experienced an audiophile-grade sound system?
-Again, the term “system” rather than a pair of speakers since the sonic performance of the speakers is a combined effort.
+Again, I use the term “system” rather than a pair of speakers since the speakers' sonic performance is a combined effort.